This vignette demonstrates how to estimate counterfactual performance metrics in right censored survival data.

-Just like in the binary outcome, a IPT-weighted pseudopopulation is built which represents a situation in which everybody gets the treatment level of interest.
+Just like in the binary outcome, an IP-weighted pseudopopulation is created which represents a situation in which everybody gets the treatment level of interest.
 On top of that, inverse probability of censoring weights are used such that the pseudopopulation also represents a situation where nobody gets censored.

 Example 1, non informative censoring